holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         * If the DNA whose hash is referenced in the `cell_id` argument is not already installed on this conductor, the call MUST fail.

 * `GrantZomeCallCapability(GrantZomeCallCapabilityPayload) -> ZomeCallCapabilityGranted`: Attempt to store a capability grant on the source chain of the specified cell, so that a client may make zome calls to that cell.
-    * **Notes**: [WP-TODO: Is this good advice?]
-Callers SHOULD construct a grant that uses the strongest security compatible with the use case; if a client is able to construct and store an Ed25519 key pair and use it to sign zome call payloads, a grant using `CapAccess::Assigned` with the client's public key SHOULD be favored.
+    * **Notes**: Callers SHOULD construct a grant that uses the strongest security compatible with the use case; if a client is able to construct and store an Ed25519 key pair and use it to sign zome call payloads, a grant using `CapAccess::Assigned` with the client's public key SHOULD be favored.
     * **Arguments**: The payload is defined as:

         ```rust